openwebdocs/owd-website/pages/content/reports/2024/index.md

 ### Updated compat data to include browser support version numbers for all features

 Previously, the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) project used to have incomplete browser version numbers.
 Features that were supported but for which we didn't know the first browser version that introduced support was, had a version number set to "true".
 And features for which support was entirely unknown had a version number set to "null".
 This meant that the compatibility data was incomplete and not always useful to consumers.
-In particular, the calculation of the Baseline status was not possible with incomplete data.
+Most notably, the calculation of the Baseline status was not possible with incomplete data.

 Thanks to a 2024 project led by [Queen Vinyl Da.i'gyu-Kazotetsu](https://github.com/queengooborg) and [Florian Scholz](https://github.com/Elchi3), BCD no longer has "true" and "null" values.
 All data in BCD now comes with, at the very least, a [ranged version number](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#ranged-versions-), or a real version number.

 ### Improving Web Security docs for MDN with the W3C SWAG CG

-One of our major projects in 2024 has been to plan and execute improvements to web security documentation on MDN.
-The W3C's [Secure the Web Forward](https://www.w3.org/2023/03/secure-the-web-forward/report.html) workshop concluded that documentation plays a major role in promoting security best practices and in helping web application developers understand security threats and mitigations.
-In June 2024 the [Security Web Application Guidelines Community Group (SWAG CG)](https://www.w3.org/community/swag/) was created to develop security guidelines for web application developers.
-The OWD team has regularly participated in the SWAG CG to identify areas where we need better web security documentation and to get guidance from experts about current best practices.
+One of OWD's major projects in 2024 was to plan and execute improvements to web security documentation on MDN.
+The W3C's [Secure the Web Forward](https://www.w3.org/2023/03/secure-the-web-forward/report.html) workshop determined that documentation plays a major role in promoting security best practices and in helping web application developers understand security threats and mitigations.
+In June 2024, the [Security Web Application Guidelines Community Group (SWAG CG)](https://www.w3.org/community/swag/) was created to develop security guidelines for web application developers.
+The OWD team actively participated in the SWAG CG, identifying areas where better web security documentation was needed, and getting guidance from experts about current best practices.

-One result of this was an overhaul of the Content Security Policy documentation on MDN.
-This included a rewrite of the [CSP guide](https://developer.mozilla.org/docs/Web/HTTP/CSP) to align guidance with [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) and [web.dev](https://web.dev/articles/strict-csp), to document some of the other protections offered by a CSP in addition to resource loading controls, and to explain better how a CSP can help protect against XSS attacks.
-We also [rewrote and reorganized the reference documentation for fetch directive syntax](https://github.com/orgs/mdn/discussions/756) to fix many errors and make the syntax easier to understand.
+One result of this was OWD's overhaul of the Content Security Policy documentation on MDN.
+This included a rewrite of the [CSP guide](https://developer.mozilla.org/docs/Web/HTTP/CSP) to align with [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) and [web.dev](https://web.dev/articles/strict-csp)  guidance, to document some of the other protections offered by a CSP in addition to resource loading controls, and to better explain how a CSP can help protect against XSS attacks.
+OWD also [rewrote and reorganized the reference documentation for fetch directive syntax](https://github.com/orgs/mdn/discussions/756) to fix many errors and make the syntax easier to understand.

-We've also started writing guide pages about attacks and their mitigations.
-The first of these was a [guide about cross-side scripting (XSS)](https://developer.mozilla.org/docs/Web/Security/Attacks/XSS) explaining what it is and how to protect against it in both client- and server-side code, using web platform features such as CSP and [trusted types](https://developer.mozilla.org/docs/Web/Security/Attacks/XSS#trusted_types).
-We've also written a guide about [clickjacking](https://developer.mozilla.org/docs/Web/Security/Attacks/Clickjacking).
+OWD also developed guides about attacks and their mitigations.
+The first of these was a [cross-side scripting (XSS) guide](https://developer.mozilla.org/docs/Web/Security/Attacks/XSS) explaining what XSS is and how to protect against it in both client- and server-side code, using web platform features such as CSP and [trusted types](https://developer.mozilla.org/docs/Web/Security/Attacks/XSS#trusted_types).
+OWD also developed a guide on [clickjacking](https://developer.mozilla.org/docs/Web/Security/Attacks/Clickjacking).
+The web security documentation project is ongoing.
 The next part of this work will be a guide to [cross-site leaks](https://xsleaks.dev/), including mitigations such as [Cross-Origin-Resource-Policy (CORP)](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cross-Origin-Resource-Policy) and [Cross-Origin-Opener-Policy (COOP)](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cross-Origin-Opener-Policy).

 This project is led by [Will Bamberg](https://github.com/wbamberg).
 We would like to thank [Daniel Appelquist](https://github.com/torgo) for chairing the SWAG CG and [Aaron Shim](https://github.com/aaronshim) and [Artur Janc](https://github.com/arturjanc) from the Google Security team who sponsored us with $20,000 to support this effort and who participate regularly in SWAG calls to give advice and reviews.

 ### Updated Fetch documentation

 Fetch is one of the most important Web APIs.
 The [Fetch guide](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch) is the third most popular page on MDN, and the most popular page that isn't a landing page like <https://developer.mozilla.org/docs/Web/JavaScript>.
-But the docs hadn't had a systematic update since Fetch was first documented on MDN back in the mists of time, and they were showing their age.
-In 2024 [we rewrote the Fetch guide](https://github.com/mdn/content/pull/34278) and much of the associated reference docs, in the process adding explanations of several aspects of its behavior, completing the documentation of error codes that can be thrown by response-reading methods, and closing almost all the issues people had filed against these docs.
+But the docs hadn't had a systematic update since Fetch was first documented on MDN, and they were showing their age.
+In 2024, OWD [rewrote the Fetch guide](https://github.com/mdn/content/pull/34278) and the associated reference docs.
+As part of the updates, OWD added explanations of several aspects of Fetch behavior, completed the documentation of error codes thrown by response-reading methods, and closed almost all the issues filed against these docs.

 The impetus to this was [an issue](https://github.com/mdn/content/issues/13208) that some of the exceptions raised by [`response.json()`](https://developer.mozilla.org/docs/Web/API/Response/json) were not documented on MDN.
 It turned out that these exceptions were related to the fact that a response body is a stream: but because we didn't explain streaming responses anywhere, there was nowhere the reference docs could point to.